Mongolian People's Party: 1921 revolution

 During the occupation, two groups, known as the Consular Hill (Консулын дэнж) and East Khuree (Зүүн хүрээ), formed as underground resistance movements.
-Members of the thensular Hill included Dogsomyn Bodoo, Khorloogiin Choibalsan, Dambyn Chagdarjav, Darizavyn Losol, whilst the East Khuree included Soliin Danzan, Dansranbilegiin Dogsom, and Damdiny Sükhbaatar.
-These seven prominent revolutionaries came to be known as the "first seven" (Анхны долоо).
+Members of the Consular Hill included Dogsomyn Bodoo, Khorloogiin Choibalsan, Dambyn Chagdarjav, Darizavyn Losol, whilst the East Khuree included Soliin Danzan, Dansranbilegiin Dogsom, and Damdiny Sükhbaatar.
+These founding revolutionaries came to be known as the "First Seven" (Анхны долоо).

 On 25 June 1920, the two groups united as the Mongolian People's Party and sent Danzan and Choibalsan as representatives to the Soviet Union, who met with Soviet representatives in Irkutsk in August.
-On 1 March 1921, the party was founded in Kyakhta (claiming to be Mongolia's first political party) and formed the people's provisional government.
+On 1 March 1921, the party was founded in Kyakhta (claiming to be Mongolia's first political party) and formed the People's Provisional Government.

-On 18 March, the Mongolian Guerrilla Army under Damdin Sükhbaatar defeated Chinese forces and took Kyakhta.
+On 18 March, the Mongolian Guerrilla Army under Damdiny Sükhbaatar defeated Chinese forces and took Kyakhta.
 In May, the White Russian Baron Ungern brought his forces north from Ikh Khuree and was defeated by joint Mongolian Guerrilla Army and Red Army forces.
 On 25 June 1921, the Mongolian People’s Party issued a statement to all Mongolians about its decision to liberate the capital by force.
 The forces entered the capital on 6 July and declared independence on 11 July.
 Following advice from the Communist International, the party renamed itself the Mongolian People's Revolutionary Party in 1924.